Jussie Smollett Case Explained: Chicago Officials Hold Press Conference, Reveal New Details About Situation

 The police believe that Smollett’s injuries were mostly self-inflicted.
 Jussie is due in court Thursday afternoon for a bail hearing after being arrested Thursday morning.
 Authorities reportedly negotiated with the Empire star’s legal team to have him turn himself in and the arrest reportedly played out peacefully.

 There are clearly more details yet to be revealed with this case, but Thursday’s press conference shed significant light on how the case evolved.
-The Empire star could be facing as much as 1 to 3 years in prison if found guilty for the felony he’s charged with, and additional charges may come as the hate mail investigation continues.
+The Empire star could be facing as much as one to three years in prison if found guilty for the felony he’s charged with, and additional charges may come as the hate mail investigation continues.
 Jussie Smollett has yet to share any substantial insight into what happened now that the investigation has turned to focus on him.